04 October 2018Back to Blog

 You may have heard the term thrown around quite a lot recently, especially given the current state of the retail industry, but what exactly makes headless commerce “headless” and is it worth the hype?

 Sound like a lot of hard work?
-Sure, with headless commerce, front-end developers will have their work cut out for them, but there are benefits to not choosing a predefined front-end.
-Instead of being limited to the constraints of a traditional commerce platform, front-end developers are able to create a user experience that fits entirely with the purposes and goals of your business.
+Sure, with headless commerce, front-end developers will have their work cut out for them, but there are benefits to not choosing a predefined front end.
+Instead of being limited to the constraints of a traditional commerce platform, front-end developers can create a user experience that fits entirely with the purposes and goals of your business.

-The flexibility of headless commerce means that brands will be able to tailor their content and products, so it can be delivered to smartwatches, home voice assistants like the Amazon Alexa and Google Home, and even smart fridges, if that’s your thing.
+The flexibility of headless commerce means that brands will be able to tailor their content and products, so it can be delivered to smartwatches, home voice assistants like Amazon Alexa and Google Home, and even smart fridges if that’s your thing.
 The point is, headless commerce is the future of retail.
-It helps brands grow with the rate of technology so that you’re able to reach more customers than ever before.
+It helps brands grow with the rate of technology so that you can reach more customers than ever before.

 As BigCommerce Elite Partners, we have the experience and knowledge to be able to move your store into the realm of headless commerce.
-While working with transceiver brand GBICS, it became apparent that headless commerce was the right way forward for them.
-In a traditional commerce CMS, a data sheet would need to be uploaded against each individual product, but with a headless CMS, one sheet can be associated with many products, saving a tremendous amount of time and effort.
-The same principle is being applied to a restaurant chain the team are currently working on, but instead focusing in suppliers, recipes and eventually, events.
+While working with the transceiver brand GBICS, it became apparent that headless commerce was the right way forward for them.
+In a traditional commerce CMS, a data-sheet would need to be uploaded against each product, but with a headless CMS, one sheet can be associated with many products, saving a tremendous amount of time and effort.
+The same principle is being applied to a restaurant chain the team is currently working on, but instead focusing on suppliers, recipes and eventually, events.

-For more information on the BigCommerce for WordPress integration, give us a call on 0121 369 5874 or email email@example.com.
-Get ahead on your competitors and say goodbye to tradition.
+For more information on BigCommerce for WordPress integration, get in touch with us here.
+Get ahead of your competitors and say goodbye to tradition.